 Or perhaps you might start with the most unusual things that have happened to you.

 It’s only important that you begin somewhere.
-You can piece it all together later.
+You can rearrange and piece it all together later.

 For more, see “How to Start an Autobiography – 4 Great Examples.”